-Robert Nisbet is a political correspondent at Sky News.
+Robert Nisbet is a former political correspondent at Sky News.

 Previous to this, he was Europe Correspondent in Sky News’ Brussels bureau.